Book traversal links for Chapter 2. Identification of populations for TB preventive treatment

 Implementation considerations to reach TPT target populations

-Reaching PLHIV and other target populations
+Reaching People with HIV and other target populations

 • All HIV testing and treatment facilities including community-based HIV care and support, should systematically implement intensified TB case finding, TPT and TB infection control.
 This requires close collaboration between national TB and HIV programmes (33).